Emad Razavi

 It also demonstrates the value of combining classical control tools with heuristic optimization in a compact, reproducible MATLAB workflow.
 The project was a solid first experience in algorithmic controller tuning and technical evaluation during my undergraduate studies.

-Semantic object-goal navigation on quadruped robots, combining perception, mapping, and Nav2-based execution on physical platforms.
+Research and implementation work on semantic object-goal navigation for quadruped robots, connecting perception, mapping, localization, and Nav2-based execution on physical platforms.

-Team-based robotics research and development in RoboCup Small Size League, including competitive system integration and documentation.
+Team-based robotics research and development in RoboCup Small Size League, focused on competitive robot systems, documentation, and iterative improvement across hardware and software.

-Applied robotics and engineering collaboration through the University of Genoa ecosystem.
+Applied robotics and autonomy development in an engineering team environment connected to the University of Genoa ecosystem.

 My master's thesis presents a practical object-goal navigation pipeline for Boston Dynamics Spot in real indoor environments.
 A pre-run records a 2D map and semantic object database; during operation, the robot localizes on the saved map, selects a recorded object target, and navigates using a layered Nav2 costmap with onboard sensing and computation.